Poor Things costumes

 If you’ve seen Yorgos Lanthimos’ latest film, Poor Things, you’ll know it’s a whirlwind of ultra-surrealism based on the 1992 book by Scottish writer Alasdair Gray.
 Following the life of Bella Baxter, we see a woman re-born (no spoilers) in more ways than one.
 But aside from the winding plot and Emma Stone’s Oscar-worthy performance, there’s another element of Poor Things you can’t tear your eyes away from: The costumes.

-Designed by Holly Waddington – and nominated for Oscars and BAFTAs alike – the Poor Things wardrobe is bursting with ruffles, balloon sleeves, culottes and corsets.
-So, in case you’re curious about how Holly came to choose Bella’s iconic outfits, here’s everything she’s said about the hidden meaning behind Poor Things’ costumes:
+Designed by Hannah Waddington – and nominated for Oscars and BAFTAs alike – the Poor Things wardrobe is bursting with ruffles, balloon sleeves, culottes and corsets.
+So, in case you’re curious about how Hannah came to choose Bella’s iconic outfits, here’s everything she’s said about the hidden meaning behind Poor Things’ costumes:

 This was never meant to be a Victorian period drama and inspiration came from everywhere